CodingGarden/stream-overlay-alerts/README.md

 ## Setup

-Create `config.js` and update with your oauth token.
+Create `config.js` and update with your oauth token & username.
+Customize the messages & graphics to fit with your own style.